Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/qerl-quantization-reinforcement-learning/qerl-content.md

 #### a) High-Performance Quantization (NVFP4 + Marlin Kernel)

-Instead of the slow NF4 format from QLoRA, QeRL uses **NVFP4**, a modern 4-bit floating-point format with direct hardware support on recent NVIDIA GPUs (like the B200).
+Instead of the slow NF4 format from QLoRA, QeRL uses **NVFP4**, a modern 4-bit floating-point format with hardware support on both NVIDIA Hopper (H100) and Blackwell (B200) GPUs.
+All experiments in the paper were conducted on H100 GPUs.

 *   **Speed:** Combined with optimized kernels like **Marlin**, NVFP4 allows for matrix multiplication to be performed directly on the 4-bit weights without slow de-quantization steps.
-This is what makes the rollout phase **faster** than standard 16-bit training.
+The hardware support enables these operations to run efficiently, which is what makes the rollout phase **faster** than standard 16-bit training.
 *   **Memory:** It still provides the massive memory savings of 4-bit quantization, reducing the model's memory footprint by about 75%.

 This combination solves the efficiency problem: you get both memory savings *and* a speedup.